mixu/cato/readme.md

     [ Rendered (to buffer): has id's, but no DOM event bindings ] [ Attached to DOM: has id's and DOM events are bound ] [ Destroyed ]

+## Server

+Involved in the bootstrap phase (and possibly as an API endpoint).

+- Resolve the URL to the submodule responsible for it.
+- Package the core:
+  - framework (and other libraries)
+  - stylesheets
+  - core model definitions
+- Send state (or simple call to init() with the current URL)